andqok/You-Dont-Know-JS/es6 & beyond/ch2.md

 It's not very common or idiomatic thus far in JS to use a standalone `{ .. }` block, but it's always been valid.
 And developers from other languages that have *block scoping* will readily recognize that pattern.

-I believe this is the best way to create block-scoped variables, with a dedicated `{ .. }` block. **Moreover, you should always put the `let` declaration(s) at the very top of that block.** If you have more than one to declare, I'd recommend using just one `let`.
+I believe this is the best way to create block-scoped variables, with a dedicated `{ .. }` block. **Opinion is, you should always put the `let` declaration(s) at the very top of that block.** If you have more than one to declare, I'd recommend using just one `let`.

-There's also hazard in the `let c = ..` declaration appearing so far down in the scope. **Unlike traditional `var`-declared variables, which are attached to the entire enclosing function scope regardless of where they appear, `let` declarations attach to the block scope but are not initialized until they appear in the block.**
+There's also hazard in the `let c = ..` declaration appearing so far down in the scope. **Unlike traditional `var`-declared variables, which are attached to the entire enclosing function scope regardless of where they appear, `let` declarations (attach to the block scope | which means... ?) but are not initialized until they appear in the block.**

 Accessing a `let`-declared variable earlier than its `let ..` declaration/initialization causes an error, whereas with `var` declarations the ordering doesn't matter (except stylistically).